Health and Human Performance Department

 Refer to graduation requirements in the catalog.
 See index.

-Students must fulfill the requirements listed below.
 All HHP majors must earn a minimum grade of a C- in all required courses, including prerequisites, except for special cases of higher requirements in Athletic Training and Health Enhancement noted below.
 In-department and out-of-department courses specifically listed in this catalog as requirements for Health and Human Performance majors must be taken for a traditional letter grade.

-Admission Policies for Health Enhancement Option
+Admission Policies for Health Enhancement Concentration

 To successfully complete the program in Health Enhancement, a student must receive a grade of C (2.00) or above in every course in the following areas: